-In his first months in the Overcomer Program, Fred battled strong feelings of anger toward his father.
+In his first months in the Overcomer Program, Fred battled with strong feelings of anger toward his father.
 When Fred was a boy, Fred’s father would motivate him by verbally belittling him.
-As a result, Fred became a violent teenager and would get into fights with strangers on the street.
+As a result, Fred became a violent teenager, and would get into fights with strangers on the street.

-“I would fight people who I thought deserved it,” Fred explains.
+“I would fight people who I thought deserved it,” Fred explained.
 “If they were going to be a bully and disrespect the weak, I was going to show them how that felt.”

 Learning how to be meek was one of the most significant lessons Fred learned as a new Overcomer.
 A meek person is someone who has a tame and humble demeanor.
-Fred had believed meekness meant weakness.
+Fred use to believe meekness meant weakness.
 The chaplains helped him realize that’s not the case.

 Today, Fred reads the Bible to learn how to be a strong, Godly man.
 Fred also looks to the chaplains who serve as positive examples of the type of man he wants to be.
-Chaplain Tyrone teaches Fred how to be a good friend and care for the physically and spiritually weak.
+Chaplain Tyrone, who assists in the kitchen, teaches Fred how to be a good friend and care for the physically and spiritually weak.
 Chaplain Jeff, who has a wife and three children, teaches Fred how to be a family man, and Chaplain Harvey, the Men’s Program Director, is an example of the type of grandfather that Fred wants to be one day.

 Nearly three years after joining the Sunday Breakfast family, Fred has graduated from the Overcomer Program and currently serves as an intern chaplain at the Mission.
 As an intern chaplain, Fred assists with evening intake, security, and provides clothes and toiletries to guests in need.

-“Sunday Breakfast is a place you come to if you need solace,” Fred explains with a smile on his face.
-“I feel very comfortable at Sunday Breakfast – I’m home.”
+“Sunday Breakfast is a place you come to if you need solace,” Fred explained with a smile on his face.
+“I understand that I’m not a normal person, and I feel at home around a whole bunch of people that are not normal too.
+I feel very comfortable at Sunday Breakfast – I’m home.”